USC alumna wins a Student Academy Award - Daily Trojan

 “The school that I was actually dancing at had filmmakers,” Young-Stephens said.
 “I really never knew that making movies was a real thing.
 I saw movies, and I was like, ‘Where do they come from?’
 Had I never danced, I probably don’t know if I would be doing this, because people aren’t exposed to filmmaking where I’m from.”

-Although she ended up pursuing a bachelor’s degree in public relations from North Carolina A&T, Young-Stephens would often miss classes and skip assignments to make a 4.5 hour drive down to Atlanta, Ga., where she worked jobs as a production assistant, actress and an assistant director.
+Although she ended up pursuing a bachelor’s degree in public relations from North Carolina A&T, Young-Stephens would, with professor’s permission, often miss classes to make a 4.5 hour drive down to Atlanta, Ga., where she worked jobs as a production assistant, actress and an assistant director.

 On the last day of a shoot where she was working in the art department as a set dresser, a man named Wynn Thomas came up to her as she was packing up and randomly offered his business card.
 After a quick Google search, Young-Stephens discovered that Thomas was the first African American production designer in film history, known for Academy Award winners such as “A Beautiful Mind” and collaborations with Robert DeNiro and Spike Lee, to name a few.
 Young-Stephens immediately called him back and scheduled an appointment.

-Note: Correction: This article was updated to correct the last name of August K. Burton and Madison Kloeber.
-The Daily Trojan regrets these errors.
-Editor’s Note: This article has been updated to remove editorialized content and include additional context.